 scarlet balloon-sized pouches during mating season.
 Frigate birds attack returning boobies and conduct aerial battles, forcing the boobies to regurgitate their catch.
 The frigate birds can sometimes catch the droppings in mid-air, or swoop down to the water before another bird takes it.

 The primary attraction of this site is the coral sand beach, which is an excellent place to swim and snorkel.
 Witch Hill is the remains of a tuff cone and one of the first sites visited by Charles Darwin.
 It has an impressive landscape, where it is often possible to see coastal and migratory birds, including pelicans, blue-footed boobies and swallow-tailed gulls; as well as sealions and marine iguanas.
 At times, the lagoon is completely dry and deposits of salt can be found at the bottom.
 The people of Puerto Baquerizo Moreno used to use the lagoon as a salt mine.

-From the Interpretation Centre, we will take you to airport for your flight back to the mainland; or if you have elected to stay on in the islands, we will help you to continue with your travels.
+Your yacht will then moor up and you will disembark onto a quay and into a vehicle which will take you to airport for your flight back to the mainland; or if you have elected to stay on in the islands, we will help you to continue with your travels.

 20 - 27 Apr 2020